 We maintain investments in other fruit growers, packers and distributors.
 These investments are accounted for under the equity method of accounting when we have the ability to exercise significant influence, but not control, over the investee.
 Significant influence generally exists when we have an ownership interest representing between 20% and 50% of the voting stock of the investee.
-Under the equity method of accounting, investments are stated at initial cost and are adjusted for subsequent additional investments and our proportionate share of earnings or losses and distributions
+Under the equity method of accounting, investments are stated at initial cost and are adjusted for subsequent additional investments and our proportionate share of earnings or losses and distributions.

 We review our investments for other-than temporary-impairment ("OTTI") on a quarterly basis, or earlier if indicators of impairment arise.
 If an impairment of an equity method investment is determined to be other than temporary, we would record OTTI sufficient to reduce the investment's carrying value to its fair value, which results in a new cost basis in the investment.
-There was no OTTI identified in the year ended October 31, 2021 that would have required us to test for impairment.
+There was no OTTI identified in the years ended October 31, 2022 and 2021 that would have required us to test for impairment.

-During the second quarter of fiscal year 2020, industry-wide production information regarding the 2019-2020 blueberry harvest in Peru became available, indicating that there is greater competition and expansion by competitors than what we were previously expecting.
+During fiscal year 2020, industry-wide production information regarding the 2019-2020 blueberry harvest in Peru became available, indicating that there is greater competition and expansion by competitors than what we were previously expecting.
 We believed that the increase in supply due to expansion would result in a reduction in pricing over the long-term.
 As a result of this factor, among others, management lowered its long-term revenue and profitability forecasts of Moruga during the second quarter of 2020 and concluded that the reduction in the forecasted revenues was an indicator of impairment.
 As a result, management tested its investment in Moruga for impairment and concluded that the estimated fair value of the investment in Moruga was less than the carrying value of the investment.
-Due to the change in long-term pricing and revenue expectations, management concluded that the impairment is other-than-temporary and recorded an impairment charge of \$21.2 million during the second quarter of fiscal year 2020 (see Note 4 for more details).
+Due to the change in long-term pricing and revenue expectations, management concluded that the impairment is other-than-temporary and recorded an impairment charge of \$21.2 million in the year ended October 31, 2020.